trialandsuccess/TypeDAL/docs/6_migrations.md

 TYPEDAL_DATABASE = "psql://user:password@host:5432/database"
 ```

+Settings passed directly to `TypeDAL()` will overwrite config values.

 ### Multiple Connections

-Thie configuration allows you to define multiple database connections and specify which one to use through environment
+Thie configuration allows you to define multiple database connections and specify which one `TypeDAL()` will use through environment
 variables.

 ```toml